kamilazdybal/kamilazdybal.github.io/_posts/2024-06-03-bellman-equation.md

 <span class="math display">$$ v^{\pi}(s)$$</span> is known as the value function.
 You can think of it as a value of being at state <span class="math display">$$s$$</span> under the policy <span class="math display">$$\pi$$</span>.
-For example, there is a higher value of states that are near the states that reward the agent with a positive reward.
+For example, there is a higher value of states that are just one hop away from the states that reward the agent with a positive reward, compared to states that are a couple of hops away.

 ## The environment